 The primary goal of the Family Program is help heal the broken relationships caused by the addiction.
 By creating a safe, non-judgmental environment where family members are not blamed or attacked, they are encouraged to freely express their worries, hopes, and past emotions.
 This communications evolution is key for therapists, who work to support all family members by eliminating defensive talk and helping them feel safe being vulnerable.

 Specialized Care for Military, Police Officers, Firefighters, EMTs and Corrections Officers

-Addiction to alcohol and drugs can strike regardless of age, sex, economic circumstance, cultural background, genetic history or environment.
+Due to the high-stress nature of the first responders’ job duties, they face a higher risk of suffering from addiction or mental health related issues.
 Yet, we have a cultural expectation that certain people will be clean, sober and in control.
 This assumption is particularly true for those in law enforcement, firefighting and other emergency-response fields.

 Our comprehensive EMDR treatment model has been proven to significantly reduce anxiety, improve coping skills, and provide an overall sense of healing.
 The Recovery Team treats all patients in the program with the dignity and respect they deserve for their sacrifice and selflessness.
 We understand what you’ve been through and there is hope.
 Whether you are active duty or retired, we can help.